Tuomari-ua/tuomari-ua.github.io/srd/_spells/prismatic_spray.md

-name: Prismatic Spray
-level: 7
-school: evocation
+---
+category: spells
+layout: page
+tag: Evocation
 classes: sorcerer
          wizard

-# Prismatic Spray
+title: Prismatic Spray
+---
 _7th-level evocation_
 **Casting Time:** 1 action
 **Range:** Self (60-foot cone)
 **Components:** V, S
 **Duration:** Instantaneous
 Eight multicolored rays of light flash from your hand.
 Each ray is a different color and has a different power and purpose.
 Each creature in a 60-foot cone must make a Dexterity saving throw.
 For each target, roll a d8 to determine which color ray affects it.
 **1. Red.** The target takes 10d6 fire damage on a failed save, or half as much damage on a successful one.
 **2. Orange.** The target takes 10d6 acid damage on a failed save, or half as much damage on a successful one.